PT69-5 PT69-5A 6809 Single Board Computer

 Click Here to download PT69-5 PTMON V1.5 User Manual

-Click Here for PT69-5 Sales Brochure
+Click Here for PT69-5 Sales Brochure Historical Document from the 80's

-PT69-5 Boot Rom
+PT69-5/A Boot Rom

 GoTek Utilities

-FLEX Boot Images for GoTek
+FLEX Images for GoTek

-Click Here for FLEX boot disk in IMA format for GoTek Does not support IDE Updated 6/19/21 Added Set6818 utility with Y2K Fix
+Click Here for FLEX boot disk in IMA format for GoTek Does not support IDE.
+Updated 6/19/21.
+Added Set6818 utility with Y2K fix.

 FLEX User Manuals